+gs_debug: 0x12

+system calls: s_rreq

+description: The sb_thse field of the token message obtained from the RCB

+queue is invalid.
+This error suggests corruption of the RCB queue.

 registers: A0.L = token message address

+A1.L = RCB address

+return address: sp + 26

+gs_debug: 0x13

-gs_debug: 0x13 system calls: s_rcan
+system calls: s_rcan

-description: The sb_thse field of the canceled carrier message (obtained from the RCB queue) is invalid.
-This error suggests corruption of the registers: A0.L = carrier message address gs_debug: 0x14 system calls: s_rre1 description: The sb_thse field of the carrier message obtained from the RCB queue is invalid.
-This error suggests corruption of the RCB queue.
+description: The sb_thse field of the canceled carrier message (obtained from

+the RCB queue) is invalid.
+This error suggests corruption of the

 RCB queue.

 registers: A0.L = carrier message address

+A1.L = RCB address

+return address: sp + 22

+gs_debug: 0x14

+system calls: s_rrel

+description: The sb_thse field of the carrier message obtained from the RCB

+queue is invalid.
+This error suggests corruption of the RCB queue.

+registers: A0.L = carrier message address

 A1.L = RCB address (Token message address is at top of stack)

+return address: sp + 30

+gs_debug: 0x15

-gs_debug : 0x15 system calls: -
+system calls: -

-description: The function code in register D0, which should identify the system call, is invalid.
+description: The function code in register D0, which should identify the system

+call, is invalid.

 registers: D0.L = function code

 return address: sp + 6 or sp + 10

-$gs_debug:$ 0x16
+gs_debug: 0x16

-system calls: s_tcreat, s_resum, s_postr
+system calls: s tcreat, s resum, s postr

-description: The system is attempting to add a TCB to a dispatch queue when the TCB is already linked to the queue.
-This error indicates corruption of the system.
-It might also occur during a task switch or during a task switch or during the system.
+description: The system is attempting to add a TCB to a dispatch queue when

+I the TCB is already linked to the queue.
+This error indicates corrup-

+tion of the system.
+It might also occur during a task switch or dur-

 ing processing of the expiration of a suspended task's alarm.

 registers: A1.L = address of dispatch queue tail

 A3.L = TCB address

-return address: sp + 26 or sp + 30 (not applicable if the error is not related to a system call)
+return address: sp + 26 or sp + 30 (not applicable if the error is not related to a sys-

+tem call)

-qs debug: 0x17
+aa dahuu 0x17

+gs_debug:

 system calls: s_tdelet, s_susp

 description: The call has been made from supervisor state (for example, an interrupt service routine).
-These calls are valid from the task level only.
+These calls are valid from the task level

+only.

+7

-return address: sp + 14 (s_tdelet) or sp + 10 (s_susp)
+$return \ address: \quad sp + 14 \ (\texttt{s\tdelet}) \ or \ sp + 10 \ (\texttt{s\susp})$